Macedonian Idol season 1

 Macedonian Idol Season 1 (Македонски идол – Makedonski Idol) was the first and only season of the Macedonian version of the worldwide known talent franchise series Pop Idol.
 The show started airing on 13 November 2010 on A1 TV and finished airing on 30 May 2011 with the big final held in the Metropolis Arena, Skopje.
 The winner was Ivan Radenov from Gevgelija.
-As first runner-up finished Ivan Radenov and second runner-up Dejan Jovanov.
+As first runner-up finished Miki Sekulovski and second runner-up Dejan Jovanov.

 The auditions started in the summer 2010.
 Ten Macedonian cities were included: Ohrid, Kavadarci, Strumica, Veles, Štip, Kumanovo, Skopje, Bitola, Tetovo and Prilep.
 Three famous Macedonian personalities were chosen to be the judges: Kaliopi Bukle (singer), Igor Džambazov (TV host, singer and actor) and Toni Mihajlovski (TV host and actor).
 Ivanna Hadžievska and Nenad Gjeorgjievski famous for being hosts of the show-magazine A1 Exclusive were the hosts of the show.

 Twenty candidates were chosen for the final cut of the show.
 However, in the final concerts got only 13 candidates (finalists).
 The other seven were promised to record a song, which will be given as an award from the jury.